houndci/hound/README.md

 # Hound

-Hound is a CI service for code style.
+Hound is a CI service for enforcing coding style guidelines.

 For more syntax information refer to [thoughbot's guides](https://github.com/thoughtbot/guides)